 I was, however, able to locate five different kinds of manger scenes.
-One, inexplicably, portrayed everyone—including the grown-ups—as little children, for a mere $24.99.
-A more traditional version, for the same price, featured the Holy Family and the Magi but no shepherds—a deal-breaker for me.
+One, inexplicably, portrayed everyone—including the grown-ups—as plump little children, for a mere $24.99.
+A more traditional version, for the same price, featured the Holy Family and the Magi but no shepherds.

-My favorite was a translucent plastic three-piece, made-in-U.S.A grouping of the Holy Family for $64.99.
+My favorite was a translucent plastic three-piece, made-in-USA grouping of the Holy Family for $64.99.
 The two-and-a-half-foot-tall figures of Mary and Joseph were illuminated from within by 60-watt bulbs; the Holy Infant’s fledgling glow created by a single night-light bulb.
-The instructions on the box, leaving nothing to chance, stated: “requires straw.”
+The instructions on the box helpfully pointed out, “requires straw.”

 They also had some musical snow globe crèches—a bargain at $16.99—that plucked out “Oh Little Town of Bethlehem” while the Holy Family endured a swarm of green glitter.

-I called a friend that night to ask for advice, explaining that I was having a hard time finding a really nice, traditional manger scene.
-He recommended Scully & Scully on Park Avenue at 59th, and a shop in Little Italy called E. Rossi & Co. on Grand St.
+I called a friend that night to ask for advice, explaining that I was having a hard time finding a good quality, traditional manger scene.
+He recommended Scully & Scully at 59th and Park, and a shop in Little Italy called E. Rossi & Co. on Grand St.

 It also occurred to me that some of the local churches would be a logical place to look, and maybe the Metropolitan Museum would carry a crèche or two in their gift shop.
-The museum did, after all, display a twenty-foot tree in the Medieval Sculpture Hall at Christmastime, magnificently adorned with their splendid collection of eighteenth-century Neapolitan angels, cherubs, and crèche figures (irreverently called “creechee figures” by a friend of mine).
+The museum did, after all, display a majestic twenty-foot tree in the Medieval Sculpture Hall at Christmastime, magnificently adorned with their splendid collection of eighteenth-century Neapolitan angels, cherubs, and crèche figures (irreverently called “creechee” figures by a friend of mine).

 Continuing uptown to the Metropolitan Museum, I handed over a single penny to gain admission in lieu of the “recommended” fee of $25.
 Their gift shop did have a lovely reproduction of the Neapolitan Holy Family, which is the centerpiece of their Christmas tree—for $225—but I wanted the whole shebang: Holy Family, Magi, shepherds, and animals.

-Apparently snow globe crèches are all the rage these days, as they also had one; theirs featuring an enchanting reproduction of their Christmas tree in a swirl of iridescent glitter, for $110.
-Even though Mary, Joseph, and Jesus were front and center in the illustration on the box, it was nevertheless labeled “Angel Tree Musical Snowglobe,” excluding the forbidden word Christmas.
+Apparently snow globe crèches are all the rage these days.
+They carried an enchanting reproduction of the museum’s Christmas tree in a swirl of iridescent glitter, priced exorbitantly at $110.
+However, even though Mary, Joseph, and Jesus were front and center in the illustration on the box, it was nevertheless labeled “Angel Tree Musical Snow Globe,” excluding the forbidden word Christmas.

 Nearby were several shelves of ornaments in the shape of . . . women’s high-heel pumps.

 Heading back downtown, I popped into St. Patrick’s Cathedral on Fifth Avenue, crowded with throngs of milling tourists and the Catholic faithful.
-Their small gift shop tucked away in the back of the church carried a couple of beautifully crafted crèches—made in Italy by Fontanini—for $149 and $199.
+Their small gift shop tucked away in the back of the church carried several beautifully crafted crèches—made in Italy by Fontanini—for $149 and $199.
 Neither included the Wise Men or shepherds, but additional figures could be purchased separately.

 As I was leaving, I happened to see a sign on the wall directing visitors to the main gift shop on 51st Street across from the parish house, so I walked around the corner to see what else they were selling.

 Eureka!
 I had arrived at the mother lode of crèches.
-Their huge selection had to be the largest in the city, and maybe the whole country for all I knew.
-The shop was stocked with an enormous variety of wonderful crèches in all styles, prices, and materials, created by Fontanini, Bernardi, Boehm, and Lladro, in porcelain, wood, cork, moss, polymer, and resin.
-They also had scads of religious figurines, saints, crucifixes, Advent calendars, and religious ornaments for Christmas trees, as well as reproductions of well-known religious works of art.
+Their huge selection was surely the largest in the city.
+The shop was stocked with an enormous variety of crèches in all styles, prices, and materials.
+They also carried scads of religious figurines, crucifixes, Advent calendars, and religious ornaments for Christmas trees, as well as reproductions of well-known religious works of art.

 The prices for the crèches ranged from less than $20 all the way up to a staggering $40,000 for a complete set of hand-painted nearly life-size figures perched on a ledge high above the cash registers.
 After making note of several models that especially appealed to me (and my wallet), I headed downtown to see what E. Rossi & Co. in Little Italy was offering.

-E. Rossi’s front window displayed a large, beautiful traditional manger scene (for $1800), flanked by two equally attractive smaller crèches.
-Inside, the shop was piled high with a bewildering disarray of crèches, figurines, Italian souvenirs, novelties, dishes, sheet music and cds of Italian music.
-Barely able to squeeze past the piles of boxes in the aisles, I found the friendly proprietor and learned that most of the crèches were made in Italy by Fontanini, and were sold year ’round.
+E. Rossi’s front window displayed a large traditional manger scene (for $1800), flanked by two equally attractive smaller crèches.
+Inside, the shop was piled high with a bewildering disarray of crèches, figurines, Italian souvenirs, novelties, dishes, cooking implements, sheet music and CDs of Italian music.
+Barely able to squeeze past the piles of boxes in the aisles, I located the friendly proprietor and learned that most of the crèches were made in Italy by Fontanini, and were sold year-round.

 Please follow and like us: